Simon-K-Schaefer/umify/README.md

 ## command line usage

-Please note the script only works with primers described here:
+Please note the script only works for samples created with primers as described here:
 "method paper pending"